The Best Holiday Drinks to Make at Home, According to Bartenders

 Tom & Jerry

-To make the drink, warm mugs by filling them with boiling water (then dump).
+3. To make the drink, warm mugs by filling them with boiling water (then dump).
 Place whole milk on the stove and simmer gently so it doesn’t scald.
-Add 2 oz of batter and 2 oz of preferred spirit (I like mine with Buffalo Trace, but rum or brandy is also delicious) to your warmed mug.
+Add 2 ounces of batter and 2 ounces of preferred spirit (I like mine with whiskey, but rum or brandy is also delicious) to your warmed mug.